farhafitri/python-data-analysis-learning/README.md

-# Python Data Analysis – DQLab
+# Python Data Analysis Learning

-This repository contains a collection of Python notebooks created using **Google Colab** as part of my learning journey with **DQLab**.
+This repository contains a collection of Python notebooks created using **Google Colab** as part of my learning journey through various bootcamps and courses using Google Colab.

 The notebooks focus on building a strong foundation in Python programming and basic data analysis concepts, especially for data-related roles.